jimhendy/PandemicGame/README.md

 * Random state and log actions for replication

 * tooltops/titles on cards - some way to explain event cards
-* tooltip for chosen role abilities
 * Tooltip for current role
-* Tooltips for role card selection
-* Tooltips for event cards
+* Tooltips for event card actions

-* landing page image does not show on phone
+* Capitalise disease colours when asking question

 * Font sizes should be in %/vh

 ## Installation